pradipece/Contact_Book_Management_System/README.md

 Menu System:

-Design an interactive menu with an Exit option for easy navigation.
-All features should be accessible from this menu.
+Design an interactive menu with an Exit option for easy navigation and all features should be accessible from this menu.

 ![alt text](docs/images/image3.png)